-  Now that I have my own young family to feed, I truly understand why pot roast is so popular — it's inexpensive, makes a ton of servings, and makes the whole house smell delicious and warm.
+Now that I have my own young family to feed, I truly understand why pot roast is so popular — it's inexpensive, yields a ton of servings, and makes the whole house smell delicious and warm.
 Although it's pretty hard to screw up pot roast, there is one big factor that will make or break the dish: choosing the right cut of beef.

 What Is Pot Roast?

-Pot roast isn't really a specific recipe or cut of meat, it's more of a method: Take a big cut of tough beef, brown it if you can, then cover and slow cook it with aromatics and liquid (stock, broth, wine, or water) until meltingly tender.
+Pot roast isn't really a specific recipe or cut of meat — it's more of a method.
+Take a big cut of tough beef, brown it if you can, then cover and slow cook it with aromatics and liquid (stock, broth, wine, or water) until meltingly tender.

 Tough Meat Makes Good Pot Roast